vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 ciant, is supposed to be absorbed in his own nature

 or essence \( *svarūpāveśa* \), thinking, “I am the supreme Śiva.”
-“Through this absorption,” says the Dī, “the deity shines without duality in the sixth *cakra* , which produces in the worshipper a total absorption in Śiva,” while the *cakra* protects him from everything that could hinder his spiritual search.
+“Through this absorption,” says the Dī , “the deity shines without duality in the sixth *cakra* , which produces in the worshipper a total absorption in Śiva,” while the *cakra* protects him from everything that could hinder his spiritual search.

 Nourishing the \[three\] cities of the knowing subject, the knowable, and knowledge, the mistress of this *cakra* , magical enchantress of this world, is called Tripurāmālinī. //150//